Parent Responsibility Contract – information for parents

 What is a Parent Responsibility Contract (PRC)?

-You are being offered a PRC because FACS has assessed that there are concerns for your child’s safety and wellbeing.
+You are being offered a PRC because DCJ has assessed that there are concerns for your child’s safety and wellbeing.
 A PRC aims to support you to make changes and improve your parenting skills so that your child is safe and continues to remain living with you.

 PRCs are used when the case plan goal is to keep your family living together.
 Or in the case that your family is not living together, a PRC is used to support your family to live together safely